-Muhamad Faizzuddin Razali passed his SPM in 2011 with flying colours (9As) and received an offer to continue his higher education in the Bachelor of Medicine, Bachelor of Surgery, (MBBS) at Jordan University and Science Technology (JUST) Irbid.
-Unfortunately, he was unable to proceed to the second year of the degree due to his failure to maintain a minimum cGPA of 3.50.
+Muhamad Faizzuddin Razali passed his SPM in 2011 with flying colours (9As) and received an offer to continue his higher education in the Bachelor of Medicine, Bachelor of Surgery, (MBBS) in Jordan.
+Unfortunately, he was unable to proceed due to unforeseen circumstances.

 Following this, he returned to Malaysia and decided to join the IMU Foundation in Science programme’s inaugural cohort in January 2014.
 Throughout, the foundation studies, IMU had provided him with multidisciplinary exposure in its teaching and learning activities such as classroom teaching, group discussions and lab work.
 During his foundation studies, Faizzuddin was very determined and frequently motivates his other friends to study effectively.
 In addition, Faizzuddin and the other students in this cohort were given the opportunity to observe some of the learning activities from different undergraduate programmes, including Medicine, Dentistry, Chiropractic, Nutrition and Dietetics and many others in the middle of their second semester.
 Upon completion of his foundation studies in December 2014, he received an offer to pursue his studies in the University’s Chiropractic programme in February 2015 and was thankful that he did not have to wait too long for his undergraduate studies.

 Faizzuddin feels that, throughout his studies at IMU, the University environment had nurtured him to become a great leader.
 Sports and societies in IMU play an important role in shaping and training his leadership skills through the University’s own core values, TRUST.
 Trustworthiness, Responsiveness, Unity, Service and Tenacity.